 Our Legitimate First World Problems

 We sometimes think dismissively of the things that trouble us, and label them as ‘First World problems’.
-They don’t seem serious enough to warrant much attention, especially compared to the problems that we know that people face in the Third World.
+To us they can seem like trivial concerns, especially compared to the problems that we know that people face in the Third World.
 However, in doing so we might be doing ourselves a disservice.

 Third World problems

-It’s certainly true that people in the Third World have problems that seem much more severe and quite different from those we have in the First World.
-They are visited by disease, war, displacement, poverty, early death and destruction of families.
+It’s certainly true that people in the Third World have problems that are much more severe and quite different from those we have in the First World.
+The Third World is visited by disease, war, displacement, poverty, early death and destruction of families.
 These sorts of catastrophic problems are ones that we rarely if ever have to face ourselves; and yet we can get so overwhelmed by the things that do trouble us.

-Instead, we are strongly affected by poor university marks, the end of a relationship and being overlooked for promotion.
-These things seem to pale in comparison when we compare them to Third World problems, and we feel guilty for feeling bad for such seemingly trivial things.
+In contrast, our First World problems include poor university marks, the end of a relationship and being overlooked for promotion.
+These things seem to pale in comparison when we compare them to problems in the Third World, and we feel guilty for feeling bad for such seemingly trivial things.
+This guilt paralyses us.

 You live in the First World